 5. St. Patrick’s Day Parades

 It was the Irish diaspora who first started St. Patrick’s Day parades in the late 18th century, most notably in North America.
 The first St. Patrick’s Day parade in Ireland took place in Waterford and the first official parade in Dublin took place in 1931.
 Today, thousands of parades take place worldwide with hundreds of thousands of marchers and spectators attending.
-I’ll be at the Dublin parade this year where the atmosphere is something else.

 Happy St. Patrick’s Day!